Interested in joining our team? Check out the employment page for openings.

 Development Coordinator - Remote

 A decade ago, Emily (she/her) was a participant on an Outward Bound climbing course that ignited her career in the outdoors.
 Since then, she has guided multi-day river trips through southwest canyons, instructed thousands of students in the rugged North Cascades mountains, and supported international community-based conservation programs.
 She believes that people of all ages, backgrounds, and abilities have a fundamental right to access outdoor spaces, where they can grow a deeper connection to nature, to themselves, and to their communities.
-Outside of the office, Emily enjoys birdwatching, climbing, biking, and spending time on the water.
+Outside of the office, Emily enjoys birdwatching, climbing, biking, and teaching at Engelmann Mountain School

 Southern California Program Director - Joshua Tree Basecamp

 Jeff Podmayer (he/him) has worked for Outward Bound California in many different capacities since 2014.
 Jeff grew up in Washington State and found a joy for being outside, in whatever form, there.
 He attended an Outward Bound course in the North Cascades when he was 19 and was in his “challenge zone” most of the time.
 He started as an Instructor in OBCA’s High Sierra program and was amazed by how the outdoors can be used as a metaphorical container to learn, change and grow.
 Working with amazing people, personal growth and the fluid nature of Outward Bound programming has kept him coming back.
 He brings a passion for the SoCal program through the many OB courses he has worked in Joshua Tree National Park, his previous administrative experience, and a detail-oriented focus on many aspects of the changing and evolving Southern California program.
 When he isn’t sitting behind his computer screen as the Southern California Program Director he enjoys spending time with friends, long walks, drinking coffee, and eating pizza.

 High Sierra Associate Logistics Manager - High Sierra Basecamp